FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/subtree-manager/rpc_bulk-edit/readme.md

 # RPC bulk-edit

-The bulk-edit operation can be used to modify multiple configuration subtrees under multiple target nodes from the 'uniconfig', 'templates' or 'unistore' topology (the same list of modifications are applied to all listed target nodes).
-The bulk-edit operation is executed atomically - either all modifications are applied on all target nodes successfully, or the operation fails and the configuration is not touched in the UniConfig transaction.
+The bulk-edit operation modifies multiple configuration subtrees under multiple target nodes in the `uniconfig`, `templates` or `unistore` topology.
+The same modifications are applied to all target nodes.

+The operation is executed atomically so that either all modifications are applied on all target nodes successfully, or the operation fails and the configuration is not touched in the UniConfig transaction.
 This RPC also benefits from parallel processing of changes per target node.

 ![RPC bulk-edit](Execution_of_bulk_edit_RPC.svg)

 ## RPC input

-RPC input specifies a list of target nodes and a list of modifications that must be applied under target nodes:
+RPC input specifies a list of target nodes and a list of modifications to be applied to target nodes.

-Description of input fields:
+RPC input fields:

-* **topology-id** (mandatory): Identifier for the topology which contains all target nodes.
-Currently supported topologies: uniconfig, templates, unistore.
+* **topology-id** (mandatory): Identifier for the topology that contains all target nodes.
+Currently supported topologies are `uniconfig`, `templates` and `unistore`.
 * **node-id** (optional): List of target nodes identifiers residing in the specified topology.
-If this field is not specified or is empty, RPC is executed on all available nodes in the specified topology.
+If this field is not specified or is left empty, the RPC is executed on all available nodes in the specified topology.
-* **edit** (mandatory with at least 1 entry): List of modifications.
-  Each modification is uniquely identified by the 'path' key.
-  Modifications are applied in the preserved user-defined order.
+* **edit** (mandatory with at least one entry): List of modifications.
+Each modification is uniquely identified by the `path` key.
+Modifications are applied in the user-defined order.

-Description of fields in the edit entry:
+Parameters for the **edit** field:

 * **path** (mandatory): Path encoded using the RFC-8040 format.
-  Specified as relative path to root 'configuration' container.
-  If this leaf contains a single character '/', the path points to the whole configuration.
+Specified as a relative path to the root `configuration` container.
+If this leaf contains a single character `/`, the path points to the whole configuration.
 If this path contains a list node without key, the operation is applied to all list node elements.
-* **operation** (mandatory): Operation that must be executed on the specified path.
-Supported operations are 'merge', 'replace', and 'remove'.
-Operations 'merge' and 'replace' requires to also specify input 'data'.
+* **operation** (mandatory): Operation to be executed on the specified path.
+Supported operations are `merge`, `replace`, and `remove`.
+Merge and replace operations also require the **data** input.
-* **data** (optional): Content of the replaced or merged data without wrapping parent element (the last element of the path is not declared in the 'data', see examples on how to correctly specify content of this leaf in different use-cases).
+* **data** (optional): Content of the replaced or merged data without wrapping parent element.
+The last element of the path is not declared in.
+See other cases for examples of how to specify the content of this leaf.

 Supported operations:

-* **merge**: Supplied value is merged with the target data node.
+* **merge**: The supplied value is merged with the target data node.
-* **replace**: Supplied value is used to replace the target data node.
+* **replace**: The supplied value is used to replace the target data node.
 * **remove**: Delete target node if it exists.

 ## RPC output

 RPC output contains the global status of the executed operation and per-node status.

-Description of fields in the node-result entry:
+Fields in the **node-result** entry:

-* **error-type**: Categorized error type.
+* **error-type**: Error type.
-* **error-tag** : Tag of the error, also determining http status code.
+* **error-tag** : Error tag.
 * **error-message**: Reason for the failure.
-This field appears in the output only if RPC execution failed on this target node.
+Included in output only if RPC execution failed on target node.
-* **error-info**: Additional information related to error.
-For example, node identification
+* **error-info**: Additional information about the error, such as node identification.

 ## RPC examples

 ### Successful example

 The following request demonstrates the application of six (6) modifications to four (4) templates:

-1. Replace the value of the 'description' leaf.
+1. Replace the value of the `description` leaf.
-2. Remove the 'snmp' container.
+2. Remove the `snmp` container.
-3. Replace the whole 'ssh' container.
+3. Replace the whole `ssh` container.
-4. Merge the configuration of the 'routing-protocol' list entry.
+4. Merge the configuration of the `routing-protocol` list entry.
-5. Merge the whole 'tree' list with the specified multiple list entries.
+5. Merge the whole `tree` list with the specified multiple list entries.
-6. Replace the leaf-list 'services' with the provided array of strings.
+6. Replace the leaf-list `services` with the provided array of strings.

 ```bash RPC request
 curl --location --request POST 'http://127.0.0.1:8181/rests/operations/subtree-manager:bulk-edit' \